kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 or force-applied.

-It first checks the field's actor (the field manager) against a list of known tools that are well known to be used to perform manual modifications.
+It first checks the field's actor (the field manager) against a list of known tools that are frequently used to perform manual modifications.
 These are for example `kubectl` and `k9s`.
 Any modifications performed with these tools are considered "temporary" and will be overwritten by Kluctl.

-If the field manager is not known by Kluctl, it will check if a force-apply is requested for that field.
-A force-apply can be requested in different ways:
+If the field manager is not known by Kluctl, it will check if force-applying is requested for that field.
+Force-applying can be requested in different ways:

 1. By passing `--force-apply` to Kluctl.
 This will cause ALL fields to be force-applied on conflicts.
 2. By adding the [`kluctl.io/force-apply=true`](https://kluctl.io/docs/reference/deployments/annotations/all-resources/#kluctlioforce-apply) annotation to the object in question.
 This will cause all fields of that object to be force-applied on conflicts.
 3. By adding the [`kluctl.io/force-apply-field=my.json.path`](https://kluctl.io/docs/reference/deployments/annotations/all-resources/#kluctlioforce-apply-field) annotation to the object in question.
-This cause only fields matching the JSON path to be force-applied on conflicts.
+This causes only fields matching the JSON path to be force-applied on conflicts.

 Marking a field to be force-applied is required whenever some other actor is known to erroneously claim fields (the ECK operator does this to the nodeSets